Beach and Summer Safety Tips for your Next Vacation

 Protecting your belongings while at the beach can be troublesome due to the actions of others.
 Often times, people hide their purse and wallets in the trunk of their car, but this is not always the best course of action.
 Many options to disguise your property are available for purchase, but one of our favorite hiding spots is in the cooler.
 Place your wallet and keys inside a waterproof bag, and put it on top of the ice or between your sandwiches.

-Before the Beach: Prepare for Fun with Swimming Lessons
+Before the Beach: Avoid Water Injuries with Swimming Lessons

 Before the Beach: Learn About Safety Warnings